CarolinaControl/UNAS-CUSTOM-ICON/README.md

 * **Finder Refresh:** If the icon doesn't update immediately, force-quit Finder (`Option` + Right Click Finder icon -> **Relaunch**) or clear the macOS Icon Cache.

 Disclaimer
-This is a community project and is not affiliated with Unifi.
+This project is not affiliated with Unifi.
 Use at your own risk.
 ---